The master branch is under active development and functionality may change or break at any time!

 Argument::IS_FLOAT The argument will only accept values that can be cast to a float

-You can also make your own combination of flags:
+You can also make your own custom combination of options:

 Note that boolean arguments are set as optional by default and the value will automatically be set to false if not used.